Otterpohl/100PrisonersProblem/readme.md

 The odds of succeeding by choosing random boxes is ½ per prisoner.

-The probablity of all prisoners finding their number using this method is ½<sup>number of prisoners</sup>
+The probability of all prisoners finding their number using this method is ½<sup>number of prisoners</sup>

 ½<sup>100</sup> = 0.0000000000000000000000000008%

 ## 🧩 [Solution](https://www.youtube.com/watch?v=iSNsgj1OCLA)

 Surprisingly, there is a strategy that provides a survival probability of more than 30%.
 The key to success is that the prisoners do not have to decide beforehand which boxes to open.
-Each prisoner can use the information gained from the contents of every boxe he already opened to decide which one to open next.
+Each prisoner can use the information gained from the contents of every box he already opened to decide which one to open next.
 Another important observation is that this way the success of one prisoner is not independent of the success of the other prisoners, because they all depend on the way the numbers are distributed.

 To describe the strategy, not only the prisoners, but also the boxes, are numbered from 1 to 100; for example, row by row starting with the top left drawer.
 The strategy is now as follows:

-    * Each prisoner first opens the box labeled with his own number.
+    * Each prisoner first opens the box labelled with his own number.
     * If this box contains his number, he is done and was successful.
-    * Otherwise, the box contains the number of another prisoner, and he next opens the box labeled with this number.
+    * Otherwise, the box contains the number of another prisoner, and he next opens the box labelled with this number.
     * The prisoner repeats steps 2 and 3 until he finds his own number or has opened fifty boxes.

 By starting with his own number, the prisoner guarantees he is on a sequence of drawers containing his number.
 The only question is whether this sequence is longer than fifty drawers.